 - Overcome the limited capacity of STM by grouping individual pieces of information into larger, more meaningful units.
 This technique, known as chunking, can significantly increase the amount of information you can hold in STM.

-- For example, when trying to remember a phone number, break it down into smaller chunks, such as area code, prefix, and line number.
+- Here's one way to look at it: when trying to remember a phone number, break it down into smaller chunks, such as area code, prefix, and line number.

 - Use Mnemonic Devices: